 “The man who saw it has given testimony, and his testimony is true.
 He knows that he tells the truth, and he testifies so that you also may believe.”
 John 19:35

 The author of this gospel is focused on being a witness so that others may believe.
-It’s a direct appeal to us to believe what this person saw and went to so much effort to leave on record for us.
+It’s a direct appeal to believe what this person saw and went to so much effort to leave on record for us.